barcek/glep/README.md

 The script invokes itself and is assumed in doing so to have been made both executable, via a command like `chmod +x glep`, and available from any directory, e.g. by placing it in the '/bin' or '/usr/bin' directory.

-The hashbang at the top of the file assumes the presence of AWK in '/usr/bin', the source code that this is in fact Gawk and that several other utils and Git itself are installed and can be invoked directly, e.g. Git with `git`.
+The hashbang at the top of the file assumes the presence of Gawk in '/usr/bin', the source code that Gawk, several other utils and Git itself are installed and can be invoked directly, e.g. Git with `git`.
 A list can be found close to the top of the file, as well as in the help text.

 ### Defaults